Healthy lifestyles for children and families

 School food and drink

-All schools must adhere to the Department for Education (DfE) standards for school food, and we encourage schools to go beyond this to further support healthy eating and lifestyles.
+All schools must meet the Department for Education (DfE) standards for school food, and we encourage schools to go beyond this to further support healthy eating and lifestyles.

 Haringey Healthy Schools recommends that all schools:

-• have a named SLT Lead for Healthy Eating in your school
+• have a named senior leadership lead for healthy eating in your school

 • adopt a Whole School Food and Drink Policy (including sugar reduction and how you meet or exceed the statutory DfE Standards).
 This should be published on the school website and reviewed by consultation every 1-3 years